 - Settings (fine-tuning SEO and other business settings)

-Once you understand these components, you’ll be able to build any kind of a website with Squarespace.
+Once you understand these components, you’ll be able to build any kind of a website using the platform.

-Before you start building your Squarespace website, you’re going to need a few things:
+Before you start using Squarespace to build your website, you’re going to need a few things:

 1. Domain name

 As one of our website setup steps, we’re going to link your domain name with your Squarespace account.